RexAliis/rexaliis/README.md

 Hello, welcome to my GitHub!
 My name is Aliis.

-I am interested in the software engineer path.
-Currently, as a learning project, I'm working on .NET Discord, a library designed to interact with the Discord API.

 If you ever want to chat, my Discord is `rexaliis`.
 Feel free to reach out!

 ![Rex Aliis's GitHub Stats](https://github-readme-stats.vercel.app/api?username=rexaliis&theme=transparent&show_icons=true&hide_title=true&hide_rank=true&hide_border=true#bg-light-mode-only)